They are often hailed as the future of technology and money, but the truth is that cryptocurrencies have devastating impacts on the environment.

 In 2024, Bitcoin mining is expected to generate around 130 million metric tons of carbon dioxide emissions.

 To put things into perspective, New York expects to bring down its greenhouse gas (GHG) emissions to 141.7 million metric tons by 2030 and 35.4 million metric tons by 2050.

-Also, a cryptocurrency transaction has a carbon footprint around 800,000 times greater than a traditional credit card transaction.
+Also, a cryptocurrency transaction has a carbon footprint of around 800,000 times a traditional credit card transaction.

 So, when the planet desperately needs to cut carbon emissions quickly and fights global warming, cryptocurrencies are only making things worse.

 Part of the world is investing in renewable energy, and part of the digital world is moving toward coal-based industries.